janet-lang/janet-lang.org/md/specials.md

  for efficiency.
 Janet only has a few special forms, but they are all useful and necessary to know to program in Janet.")
 (def prev-page {
- :link "/object_oriented.html"
+ :link "/syntax.html"
- :text "Object Oriented Programming"})
+ :text "Syntax"})
 (def next-page {
- :link "/abstract_machine.html"
+ :link "/numbers.html"
- :text "Abstract Machine"})
+ :text "Numbers"})
 %}

 This document serves as an overview of all of the special forms in Janet.